Score-Based Density Estimation from Pairwise Comparisons: Experiments

 \section{Experiments}

 We evaluate the method on synthetic data generated from a RUM.
 We then consider an experiment where a large language model (LLM) serves as a proxy for a human expert, demonstrating the method’s applicability in settings where data does not follow a RUM model.
 Our experimental setup closely follows that of \citet{mikkola2024prefernetialflows}, with the key distinction that we only query pairwise comparisons, not considering the easier case of ranking multiple candidates.
 We empirically compare against their flow-based model, using their implementation, as the only previous method for the task.
+We consider two variants of our \emph{score-based method}: \emph{score}–$\tau(\mathbf{x})$, which uses the full tempering field (Section~\ref{sec_method}), and \emph{score}–$\tau^{\star}$, which uses a constant tempering estimated via Proposition~\ref{proposition_optimal_tempering}.
+This allows direct quantification of the importance of modeling the whole field.

 \paragraph{Setup and evaluation} For a $d$-dimensional target, we query $1000d$ pairwise comparisons to ensure reliable comparison between the methods but remaining well below the large-sample regime typical for the diffusion model literature.
 For $d \leq 4$, the sampling distribution $\lambda$ is uniform.
-For $d > 4$, $\lambda$ is a diagonal Gaussian (Gaussian mixture in Mixturegaussians10D) centered at the target mean, with a variance three times that of the target's.\footnote{For non-uniform sampling distributions, we transform the space with a Rosenblatt transform such that the sampling pdf becomes uniform, with an appropriate Jacobian transformation to the densities.} The simulated expert follows the Bradley-Terry model with utility given by $\log p$, where the belief density $p$ varies in dimensionality, modality, and detail.
+For $d > 4$, $\lambda$ is a diagonal Gaussian (Gaussian mixture in Mixturegaussians10D) centered at the target mean, with a variance three times that of the target's.\footnote{For non-uniform sampling distributions, we transform the space with a Rosenblatt transform such that the sampling pdf becomes uniform, with an appropriate Jacobian transformation to the densities.} The simulated expert follows the Bradley--Terry model with utility given by $\log p$, where the belief density $p$ varies in dimensionality, modality, and detail.
 We set the noise level $s = \sqrt{6/\pi^2}$ (unit variance).
-As the diffusion model, we adopt an EDM-style architecture with a linear MLP score network, implemented on top of \citet{karras2024analyzing}.
+As the diffusion model, we adopt an EDM-style architecture with a MLP score network, implemented on top of \citet{karras2024analyzing}.
 For further details, see Appendix~\ref{appendix_method} and \ref{appendix-experimental-details}.
-We assess performance qualitatively by visually comparing $2d$ and $1d$ marginals of the target density and the estimate, and quantitatively using two metrics: the Wasserstein distance and the mean marginal total variation distance (MMTV; \citealp{acerbi2020variational}).
+We assess performance qualitatively by visually comparing $2D$ and $1D$ marginals of the target density and the estimate, and quantitatively using two metrics: the Wasserstein distance and the mean marginal total variation distance (MMTV; \citealp{acerbi2020variational}).
 Results are reported as means and standard deviations over replicate runs.